-Liberal Arts or General Elective credit only.
-Fulfills category A. (GE 4)
+Note: Liberal Arts or General Elective credit only.

-HIS 205-Science, Technology, and Society
+HIS 205 Science, Technology, and Society 3 cr.
+(Fall/Spring)

-3 cr.(Fall/Spring)

 This course is an introduction to the histories of science and technology and their relationships to global society.
 Emphasis is placed on the interactions among science and technology and the corresponding economic, social, and political developments rather than on the internal histories of science and technology.
-Former course number 23190.
-Fulfills category D.

-HIS 219-Ancient Asia
+HIS 219 Ancient Asia 3 cr.
+(Spring)

 This course provides a historical introduction to the ancient civilizations of India, China, and Japan.
 The great empires and dynasties of these countries will be explored along with the religious, philosophical, and cultural traditions that developed in ancient India, China, and Japan.
-Fulfills category D. (GE 6)

-HIS 220-Modern East Asia: China, Japan and Korea 3 cr.
+HIS 220 Modern East Asia: China, Japan and Korea 3 cr.
 (Fall)